Two modern dance performers in motion on a stage

 F. R. Bigelow Foundation believes that our community should not only benefit from our work, but inform and form it as well.
 Creating solutions to today’s issues requires a collaborative approach.
 Our work is also rooted in a commitment to racial equity.

-Our general focus areas remain unchanged.
+For the 2025 transitional grants, our general focus areas remain unchanged.
 The Foundation considers grant applications from nonprofit organizations and public entities fostering a vibrant East Metro region and seeking to achieve racially and economically equitable outcomes in the areas of arts & culture, economic & community development, education & youth development, health, housing and human services.

 Funding Priorities